ahmadalizarei/ocr-persian-mobile-number/readme.md

-Extract Persian mobile numbers from pictures.# ocr-persian-mobile-number
+Extract Persian mobile numbers from pictures.
+Responsive
+Include server and client-side
+OCR using tesseract
+Optimized for Persian numbers